For a pediatrician at Northridge call 1-877-417-WELL.

 Los Angeles County has designated Northridge Hospital as a Pediatric Medical Center (PMC) because we provide a higher level of care for critically ill pediatric patients.
+We are the valley's first designated Pediatric Medical Center!
 This status also affirms that we have:

 - An emergency department capable of managing complex pediatric emergencies